Cryptonomic/ImageProxy/lib/npm/README.md

 ### Describe

-If the image proxy has seen an image previously, it can return moderation results from its cache before fetching.
+If the image proxy has seen an image previously, it can return moderation results from its cache before fetching. `describe` takes in an array of url strings and returns a JSON response containing a description of each image.
+The status of each image can be either `Blocked`, `Allowed`, or `NotSeen` (if the image hasn't been cached yet).

 ```typescript
 import { describe } from "nft-image-proxy";